Glossary of Terms

 The Health Insurance Portability and Accountability Act (HIPAA) was enacted in 1996 to protect patients and their data.
 While it was designed to prevent healthcare fraud and abuse, it also aimed to guarantee that health information remains secure and private.

-An employee base that comprises remote workers and in-office workers.
+A hybrid workforce includes employees that work remotely and in-office.
 The nature of this setup can expand an organization’s attack surface.

-A practice in which workloads, devices, networks, or communication requests (versus workers) are assigned identity privileges to dictate what resources can be accessed.
-This approach is based on zero trust policy and can prevent lateral movement of cyberattackers in the network.
+Identity based microsegmentation is a practice in which workloads, devices, networks, or communication requests (versus workers) are assigned identity privileges to dictate what resources can be accessed.
+This approach is based on zero trust policy and can prevent lateral movement of cyber attackers in the network.

-An entity that is relied upon for managing user identities and issuing credentials.
+An identity provider is an entity that is relied upon for managing user identities and issuing credentials.

 Intrusion detection is a practice that monitors inbound and outbound network traffic for suspicious activity and threats.
 Intrusion detection systems with sensors on the network are called NIDS (network intrusion detection systems), while intrusion detection systems that have sensors planted on devices are called HIDS (host intrusion detection systems).
 NIDS monitor and analyze in real-time, while HIDS look at historical data, typically on machines that aren’t expected to have changes.